clowee/The-Technical-Debt-Dataset/README.md

 **Submit New Projects**
 If you have analyzed a project with SonarQube and you are interested to share your data in our dataset, please send us an email ( davide [dot] taibi [ at ] tuni [ dot ] fi )

-To integrate your analysis please, report the following information
+To integrate your analysis, please, report the following information:
 * sonarqube_version
 * project_name
 * development_language